 In addition to funding for research contracts, ACUS requests \$110,000 for administrative support contracts.
 As a small agency, ACUS is required by law and policy to contract with multiple agencies or private vendors for many of the administrative functions typically performed in-house at larger agencies.
 These contracts cover items such as personnel, payroll, finance, accounting, website hosting, mailing services, and mandated financial auditing.
-For FY 2019, ACUS requests \$110,000 for external administrative support including the mandated annual agency financial audit (\$28,000).
+For FY 2020, ACUS requests \$110,000 for external administrative support including the mandated annual agency financial audit (\$28,000).
 Expenditures for external administrative support have declined over the past several fiscal years as ACUS continuously reviews strategies for contracting administrative support, including using reimbursable services offered by other federal agencies, GSA schedules, and Cloud computing solutions, to find the most cost-effective ways to provide these required and, in some cases, mandated services.

-As discussed above in the section on personnel, ACUS has utilized contract positions in past years instead of full time permanent employees to give the agency flexibility to match expertise with current projects and to rotate experts from academia, nonprofits, or other federal agencies to provide fresh and innovative thinking to ACUS.
-In FY 2019, ACUS anticipates filling as many as 2 FTE positions with contract personnel.
+As discussed above in the section on personnel, ACUS has utilized contract positions in past years instead of full-time permanent employees to give the agency flexibility to match expertise with current projects and to rotate experts from academia, nonprofits, or other federal agencies to provide fresh and innovative thinking to ACUS.
+In FY 2020, ACUS anticipates filling as many as two FTE positions with contract personnel.
 Any contract positions would utilize resources repurposed from other sections of the agency budget, principally object classes 11 and 12.
+ACUS expects to repurpose \$133,000 for contract personnel in FY 2020.

-3. Support and Infrastructure (Object Classes 21, 23, 24 and 26)
+3. Support and Infrastructure

+(Object Classes 21, 23, 24 and 26)

-Travel by Conference members and staff is budgeted at \$15,000 for FY 2019 (Object Class 21).
+Travel by ACUS members and staff is budgeted at \$12,500 for FY 2020 (Object Class 21).
 This is a reduction from previous budget requests, and reflects the agency's tight control of travel-related costs.
-Most of these travel expenses involve the travel of out-of-town members of the Conference to Council, committee, and plenary session meetings.
-Conference members, other than the Chairman, serve without pay and are only reimbursed for travel and per diem, pursuant to 5 U.S.C § 593(c) and 5 U.S.C § 5703.
-To the extent practicable, the Conference will use videoconferencing and other virtual hosting technologies to minimize travel expenses for Conference members at the committee meetings.
+Most of these travel expenses involve the travel of out-of-town ACUS members to Council, committee, and plenary session meetings.
+ACUS members, other than the Chairman, serve without pay and are only reimbursed for travel and per diem, pursuant to 5 U.S.C § 593(c) and 5 U.S.C § 5703.
+To the extent practicable, ACUS uses videoconferencing and other virtual hosting technologies to minimize travel expenses at the committee meetings.
 In addition, some staff members will travel to conduct research or, as required, participate in various professional meetings and conferences.

 ACUS has negotiated a lease to occupy office space at 1120 20th Street, NW, Suite 706 South, Washington, D.C.
-20036 until August 2020.
+20036.
 Leasing arrangements are coordinated for ACUS through the Building Services Division of the General Services Administration (GSA).
-During FY 2019 ACUS will be responsible for \$485,000 in rental payments through its lease, based on estimates set forth in the agency's Occupancy Agreement with GSA (Object Class 23).
+During FY 2020 ACUS will be responsible for \$490,000 in rental payments through its lease, based on estimates set forth in the agency's Occupancy Agreement with GSA (Object Class 23).

-ACUS's budget includes an estimated \$20,000 for electronic communications expenses, including telephone service and website hosting during FY 2019 (Object Class 23).
-This estimate is based on ACUS's historical usage as well as compliance costs related to mandated security and accessibility requirements for all federal government-owned websites.
+ACUS's budget includes an estimated \$20,000 for electronic communications expenses, including telephone service and website hosting during FY 2020 (Object Class 23).
+This estimate is based on ACUS's historical usage as well as compliance costs related to mandated security and accessibility requirements for all federal government- owned websites.
 This estimate also accounts for the natural growth in ACUS's electronic records and online presence that will require incremental scaling-up of data storage and processing capacity.
 This amount also includes the cost of conference calls for Council and other meetings, which is a much more cost-effective method for conducting interim business than face-to-face meetings.